vgupta117/project04/project04-design.md

 We will use a z-pattern layout for the landing page with links to each of the pages for the companies in the order described in the project architecture document.
 The main focus area should be a carousel of images linking to each of the tech company pages.

 **Tech Company Pages**
-Tech company pages will use an F-Pattern layout which is appropriate for the rich information planned by the Information Architect as described in the project architecture document.
+Tech company pages will use a Card layout which will render the information chosen by the Information Architect as described in the project architecture document in pairs.

 ## **Color Pallet**
 Dark theme with sharp contrast